Free Tree Service Software,

 Crew, Bucket Truck & Chipper Coordination

-A removal isn't one job — it's a climb, a chipper run, and a stump grind two days later, often with different equipment and a different ground crew.
-Tag each job with the crew running it and the equipment assigned (bucket truck, chipper, mini skid steer), and the calendar view shows each crew's week cleanly.
-The owner still sees the master view.
+Tag each job with the crew running it and the equipment assigned (bucket truck, chipper, mini skid steer), and Menutize shows each crew's week cleanly while the owner keeps the master view.
+This handles the reality that a removal isn't one job — it's a climb, a chipper run, and a stump grind a day or two later, often with different equipment and a different ground crew.
 Mark the climb complete and the auto Google review request fires for that visit while the stump grind stays open as its own scheduled job.
-No more 6am "wait, who's got the chipper Tuesday?" texts.
-Unlimited users on the free plan, so the apprentice climber, the ground crew, and the bookkeeper all get logins without a per-seat tax.
+No more 6am "who's got the chipper Tuesday?" texts.
+Unlimited users on the free plan means the apprentice climber, the ground crew, and the bookkeeper all get logins with no per-seat tax — versus the $29/user (Jobber) or $35/user (Housecall Pro MAX) the paid platforms charge past their included seats.

 Three Things Every Tree Service Pro Wishes They Had